International Affairs Master of Arts

 Fall applicants may be admitted even if they have not fulfilled the economics prerequisite.
 In this case, the student is required to take the course(s) at a regionally accredited college/university prior to enrollment at the Elliott School.
 It is the student’s responsibility to complete the required coursework before classes begin.

 Enrolling students who have completed these courses at the time of application will be required to complete online assessment(s) prior to the start of classes.
 AP credit cannot be used to meet the Economics Prerequisite.
+The Elliott School will not accept courses taken through services such as Coursera, Udemy, and other massive open online course (MOOC) services.

 at the MAIA Program